 To make this cake and frosting have a deep, dark brown color, I like to use Hershey’s Special Dark Cocoa for half of the cocoa called for in the recipe.
 You can see my post about gluten-free baking cocoa and chocolate here.
 You can use whatever cocoa you prefer or have on hand, I just wanted you to know how to get that dark color!

-- 2 cups Gluten Free Mama’s all-purpose almond blend flour or other good quality all-purpose flour blend
+- 2 cups good quality gluten-free all-purpose flour blend*

 - 1 tsp. xanthan gum (omit if using a flour blend that contains xanthan)